mariannebourcier/lotide/README.md

 * `takeUntil`: Creates a slice of array with elements taken from the beginning until the callback returns a truthy value.
 * `without`: Returns a subset of a given array, removing unwanted elements.

 Instruction

+Once this library is downloaded from NPM, it can be used right away.
+Simply call the needed function by typing _. followed by the name of the function and enter the parameters in the parentheses.

+Example: `const results = _.tail([1, 2, 3]) // => [2, 3]`